deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 Preconfigured cloud images are available for Ubuntu LTS (20.04, and 22.04) and Debian (11 and 12).
 These images apply some auto-configuration on boot specific to the cloud site Bielefeld:

-- Site-local APT mirror is used as default (only Ubuntu LTS)
+- Site-local APT mirror is used as default (only Ubuntu LTS).
 - New login style showing important messages from de.NBI cloud site Bielefeld (if there are any).
-- Fail2ban (https://github.com/fail2ban/fail2ban) comes preinstalled and configured to monitor ssh-access and improve security.
+- Fail2ban (https://github.com/fail2ban/fail2ban) comes preinstalled and configured to monitor SSH access and improve security.

 All images are able to run on other cloud sites without any further modifications.